---and here's what you can do with a cold one (5 minutes)
+Here's what you can do with a cold one (5 minutes) --and note the toasting bun.

-(Tasted fine with ketchup but, somehow, my wife did not like them, so I ate hers too.)
+(The first batch tasted fine with ketchup but, somehow, my wife did not like them^ --so I ate hers too.)

-* If no one in your house likes these bean-burgers, best not give them to your dog.
-Folks around here say that dogs bloat and get into trouble with beans.
+* These beans and burgers are quite filling --and some say bloating, so best eat no more than two the first time.
+(If no one in your house ends up liking them, best not give them to your dog.
+Folks 'round here say that dogs bloat badly and get into trouble with beans.)

-* I tried ladeling hot beans from the pot over baked, buttered, salted
+* Earlier I tried ladling hot beans from the pot over baked, buttered,

-and fork mashed potatos (still in the peeling/shell).
-That was good enough
+salted and fork mashed potatoes (still in the peeling/shell).
+That was

-that my wife also ate a helping --but I like the burgers better.
-Next I'll
+good enough that my wife also ate a helping --but I like the burgers better.

-try beans and butter on our home made oat bread.
+Next I'll try beans and butter on our home made oat

 * We've long known that eating red meat is bad for you and bad for the planet --despite that it's affordable and good tasting.
 We also know that off-the-shelf or vegetarian restaurant Yuppie food substitutes are both expensive and not without questions.
 (Soy?
 GMO?
 Need good teeth to eat it?
 Got $9.00 plus tip for a sit-down vegeburger?)